TheSilvered/nest/docs/c_api/c_api-sequence.md

 **Description:**

-Gets a value in a sequence without taking a reference.
+Get a value in a sequence without taking a reference.

 **Parameters:**